Public Engagement Group in STEMM

 Year Round GSF Projects

-Below is a list of our recent and current projects, for full details and the most up to date project information please see the Community engagement section
+Below is a list of our recent and current projects, for full details and the most up to date project information please see the Community engagement section on the Glasgow Sciecne Festival site.

 - A Shedload of Science 2016: art/ science collaborative working with schools and community groups in North Glasgow